Phantas0s/devdash/README.md

 ![logo of devdash with a gopher](./doc/img/logo.jpg) [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T4W5K0)

-DevDash terminal dashboard, for developers who want the most up-to-date data they need about their projects, at one place.
+DevDash is a terminal dashboard for developers who want the most up-to-date data they need, per project, at one place.

 # Why using DevDash?